 Minimalistic in form, great consideration is given to the materiality, lightness, transparency and order of this predominantly glass building.
 The idea of ‘façade as skin,’ a taut curtain wall incised with modular subdivisions is articulated with selective metal panel elements in the form of balconies, canopies and corners.
 A distinguishing feature is an architectural cut-out at the 27th and 28th floors, visible from across the East River delineating the program subdivision and in dialogue with the neighboring context buildings.

 The singular form of 685 First Avenue is borne of a desire to create an iconic building unique to Midtown Manhattan and the city of New York.
 The project reflects an innovative and timeless design that contributes to the history and influence of the city’s landmark buildings.
 Iconic, transparent and minimal in expression the project will be the first all-black glass building and the tallest tower in New York City designed by Richard Meier & Partners Architects in collaboration with East River Realty Development LLC.

 At street level, the project is designed to promote urban activity by providing retail space along First Avenue and a grand residential lobby shared by all residents.
 The expansive glazing of the double-height lobby has a direct visual and physical connection with the surrounding context, the future public park and the East River.
 The light colored materials of this space rely on principles of light, order and geometry to create a modern and open space.

-Reﬁned and distinctive amenities located on the second floor include an indoor swimming pool, ﬁtness center, kids play groom, tablet/work room, game room, private dining room, and lounge.
+Reﬁned and distinctive amenities located on the second floor include an indoor swimming pool, ﬁtness center, kids play room, tablet/work room, game room, private dining room, and lounge.
 These amenities and public spaces come alive with a rich palette of colors and textures, and tactile materials.